Frequently Asked Questions

 Where can I find job postings for full-time jobs?

-Available jobs are posted at several locations: The Career Development Bulletin Board on the second floor at Azabu Hall and the Blackboard student portal.
+Available jobs are posted at several locations: The Career Development Bulletin Board on the second floor at Azabu Hall and the Canvas student portal.
 If you would like to apply for a specific job, please contact us.

 How do I apply for an internship?

 The Career Development Office posts internship information every semester on the Career Development Bulletin Board on the second floor of Azabu Hall and the Canvas student portal.
 You can only apply for a single internship at a time.
 For additional information about the application procedure, please log on to the Canvas.

 If you plan to apply for a job at a large company, either a Japanese company or a foreign company in Japan, you should begin the search in your junior year.
 Pre-entry begins in October or November.
 Such companies typically hire graduates a year before graduation, and those graduates start working at the beginning of April.
 Some small to medium-sized companies are more flexible.
 Please see the typical job-hunting schedule.

 Many companies in Japan require new graduate applicants to take a written or online test during the screening process.
 SPI is the most well-known of these tests.
 The written or online test is for judging the basic academic knowledge of the applicant.
 The Career Development Office has many books to help you prepare for these tests.